Court releases man accused of kidnapping child at gunpoint, despite having "major concern" for child's safety

-CLAY COUNTY, Missouri (KCTV, KSMO) -- A Clay County court lowered the bond of a Kansas City man accused of kidnapping a child at gunpoint, despite the court having "major concern" for the safety of the child and her mother.
+CLAY COUNTY, MO (KCTV) -- A Clay County court lowered the bond of a Kansas City man accused of kidnapping a child at gunpoint, despite the court having "major concern" for the safety of the child and her mother.

 After DeShawn Barr-Cotton's bond was lowered from $100,000 to $75,000, his name disappeared from the Clay County jail inmate list, indicating he has been released from custody.